RLesur/crrri/README.md

 Now, you can take some time to discover all the commands and events of the [Chrome DevTools Protocol](https://chromedevtools.github.io/devtools-protocol/).
-The following examples will introduce you some of them.
+The following examples will introduce some of them.

+### Domains, commands and events listeners

 ## Examples